-The Fuel tab sheet is part of the Cost section.
-As shown in the diagram, the cost data of the model are divided into four sets of data: Fuel, Operation, Investment, and Additional costs.
-The Additional costs tab sheet contains additional investment specification.
+As shown in the diagram, the cost data of the model are divided into: Investment, Fuel, Operation & Maintenance, and External Electricity Market costs.

-An analysis using technical optimisation strategies can be done solely on technical data from the ten input tab sheets described in the previous section.
-However, if one wants to include either marketeconomic optimisation or if a feasibility study is conducted; further inputs are required in the "cost" section.
+An analysis using technical simulation strategies can be done solely on technical data from the ten input tab sheets described in the previous section.
+However, if one wants to include either market-economic simulation or if a feasibility study is conducted; further inputs are required in the "cost" section.